AdobeDocs/experience-platform.en/help/segmentation/tutorials/evaluate-a-segment.md

 ## Interpret segment results

-When segment jobs are successfully run, the `segmentMembership` map is updated for each profile included within the segment. `segmentMembership` also stores any pre-evaluated audience segments that are ingested into Platform, allowing for integration with other solutions like Adobe Audience Manager.
+When segment jobs are successfully run, the `segmentMembership` map is updated for each profile included within the segment. `segmentMembership` also stores any pre-evaluated audience segments that are ingested into [!DNL Platform], allowing for integration with other solutions like [!DNL Adobe Audience Manager].

 The following example shows what the `segmentMembership` attribute looks like for each individual profile record: